scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Regular and sensitive voting certificates are used to verify regular and sensitive TRC updates, respectively.

+The constraints described in [](#general-cert-req) also apply to voting certificates.
+There is one exception: A voting certificate is not required to include the `ISD-AS number` attribute in its distinguished name (for more information on this attribute, see [](#isd-as-nr)).

 #### Regular Voting Certificate {#reg-vote}

 Regular voting certificates state which keys are allowed to cast votes in a regular update.
 In X.509 terms, regular voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a regular voting certificate are the same entity, and the key within the certificate was used to sign the certificate.
 However, a regular voting certificate cannot be used to verify other certificates.

-The constraints described in [General Certificate Requirements](#general-cert-req) also apply to regular voting certificates.
-There is one exception: A regular voting certificate is not required to include the `ISD-AS number` attribute in their distinguished name (for more information on this attribute, see [`ISD-AS number` Attribute](#isd-as-nr)).

 The recommended **maximum validity period** of a regular voting certificate is: 1 year.